- Advertisement -spot_img

 What are chargebacks?

 Chargebacks refer to the credit or debit card issuer due to the cardholder’s dispute.
-It is not different from a refund that involves a reversal of funds.
+It is not different from a refund, which involves a reversal of funds.
 Chargebacks take the issuing bank funds from the business account.
 They hold the money as they investigate the dispute’s legitimacy.
 Finally, return the funds to the customer if it is a legitimate claim.

 8 Steps to Avoid Chargebacks and Protect Your Business